Skip to main content

 These are different things:

-Hot cocoa uses cocoa powder—the defatted, processed byproduct of cacao.
-It’s lighter, thinner, and less complex.
-Packet hot chocolate is cocoa powder + sugar + dried milk + additives.
+Hot cocoa uses cocoa powder, the defatted processed byproduct of cacao.
+It is lighter, thinner, and less complex.
+Packet hot chocolate is cocoa powder, sugar, dried milk, and additives.

-Drinking chocolate uses real chocolate—either melted bar chocolate or finely shaved chocolate that dissolves into warm milk.
-It contains cocoa butter, which gives it body, richness, and the velvety texture that cocoa powder can’t achieve.
+Drinking chocolate uses real chocolate, either melted bar chocolate or finely shaved chocolate that dissolves into warm milk.
+It contains cocoa butter, which gives it body, richness, and texture that cocoa powder cannot match.

-The difference in taste is enormous.
+The difference in taste is huge.
 Cocoa powder gives you flavor.
-Real chocolate gives you flavor and texture and richness.
-It’s the difference between juice from concentrate and fresh-squeezed—both are orange, but only one is the real thing.
+Real chocolate gives you flavor, texture, and richness.
+It is the difference between juice from concentrate and fresh-squeezed.

 How to make real drinking chocolate